Sending Books to Needy Libraries: Book Donation Programs

 - Nearly all types of books are accepted by the International Book Project, Inc. of Lexington, Kentucky

-- Nearly all types of paperback books only are accepted by the Books to Prisoners of Seattle, Washington; by Books Through Bars of Philadelphia, Pennsylvania; and Prison Book Project of Amherst, Massachusetts.
+- Nearly all types of paperback books only are accepted by the Books to Prisoners of Seattle, Washington; by Books Through Bars of Philadelphia, Pennsylvania; and the Midwest Pages to Prisoners Project of Bloomington, Indiana.

 - Nearly all types of paperback books only are accepted by the Women's Prison Book Project of Minneapolis, Minnesota.
 There are also Books to Prisoners programs in other cities, including the Chicago Books to Women in Prison.

 More importantly, see the Prison Book Program's National Prisoner Resource List for a nationwide list of groups accepting donated books for prisons all across the country.
 There's also a map and a full page of links to Other Books to Prisoners Programs.